Skip to main content

 — SASE platform announcement, Link

-Cheap intelligence, exploitable defaults, and underfunded maintenance are colliding.
-The correct response is disciplined routing, aggressive secret hygiene, and governance choices that prioritize patch velocity over roadmap theater.
+Cheaper inference, exploitable defaults, and underfunded maintenance are converging.
+The work that pays off right now: disciplined model routing, aggressive secret hygiene, and governance decisions that favor patch velocity over feature promises.

 Single Highest-ROI Move This Week